barr-israel/barrcodes/content/posts/1brc_part1/index.md

 ### Fixing Hashing Again - 19.2 seconds

-The new `StationName` can't rely on the same method to hash the full 8 bytes, as not all station names have enough bytes, so reading them is both unsafe, and could read part of the following number to compute the hash, which will result in an inconsistent hash.
+The new `StationName` can't be read as a `u64` like it was before, because there are unknown bytes past the `;`, which will make the generated hash inconsistent.
-And a [new flamegraph](flamegraph6.svg) shows that the byte by byte hashing is again very slow, taking 9.6% of the time.
+Additionally, a [new flamegraph](flamegraph6.svg) shows that the byte by byte hashing is again very slow, taking 9.6% of the time.
 To solve that, one solution is to notice that all possible station names *are* at least 3 bytes, and with the separating `;` character, the first 4 bytes are consistent for the same station.
 So by taking the `;` along with the character(and stripping it during printing), hashing 4 bytes at a time is possible.
 ```rust